brokenhandsio/SteamPress/README.md

 * `usernameError` - a boolean set if there was an issue with the username
 * `passwordError` - a boolean set if there was an error with the password (note that we do not pass any password submitted back to any pages if there was an error for security reasons)
-* `usernameSupplied` - the username supplied (if any) when originally submitting the login for and there (useful for prepopulating the form)
+* `usernameSupplied` - the username supplied (if any) when originally submitting the login for and there (useful for pre-populating the form)
 * `errors` - an array of error messages if there were any errors logging in

 ### `resetPassword.leaf`